 In discussions about the numbers, someone out there was delusional, and it wouldn’t be him, the Jersey City mayor’s allies said.

-The bad blood with the Senator lingered.
+The bad blood with the state senator lingered.

 The U.S. Senator had wanted to stay out of fight in his election year attempt to remain friends with everyone, and, it was true, he didn’t love Fulop, the Glenn Cunningham ally who ran against Menendez in 2004.
 But Menendez also didn’t comprehend the move.
 If Stack and Fulop were committed to him in a tough Election Year, why had they complicated the terrain by starting a fight with DeGise?

 Menendez was DeGise’s signature guest at his reelection kickoff.